 Name of Evaluator:

 Regional GATS Representative

 Subregional GATS Representative

 Authorized Global Educator

 Nation:

 Date of Membership:

 Date of Re-Evaluation:

 Name of School:

 Address:

 Name of Bible School Administrator:

 Phone number:

 Address:

 GATS Program(s) Offered:

 \square Certificate \square Diploma \square Associate \square Bachelor

 Please fill out a Curriculum Comparison Form for the corresponding program(s)

-Is the membership nation compliant with the curriculum requirements for the programs they offer:
+Is the membership nation compliant with the curriculum requirements for the programs they offer?

 Certificate □ YES □ NO

 Diploma □ YES □ NO

 Associate □ YES □ NO

 Bachelor ☐ YES ☐ NO

 If not, what is lacking?

 Does the nation offer GATS Faculty Development Seminars? \square YES \square NO If yes, what is the frequency of the seminars?
 What are the desired dates for a yearly GATS Faculty Development Seminar?
-Does the administration maintain adequate student records and transcripts? \Box YES \Box NO If not, what is lacking and what can be done to be of assistance to correct the problem?
+Does the administration maintain adequate student records and transcripts?
+YES NO If not relating and relating and relating and relating to be deposited as to prove the graphlem?
+If not, what is lacking and what can be done to be of assistance to correct the problem?
 Please attach the academic catalog and/or school handbook.
 How can GATS better support the Bible school program in this nation?
 Additional Inquiries What percentage of students become actively involved in ministry following graduation?
 As a Pastor, Pastor's wife, Assistant Pastor, or other full-time ministry National Ministry (organizational) Local church ministry (evangelism, children, youth) 2.
 Is the Bible School self-supporting?
 YES NO Percentage of Income: Student Fees National Church Support UPCI Ladies Ministries Support Missionary Support Other funding 3.
 Additional Comments: